Kahlil Gibran: Childhood

 Kamila and her children settled in Boston's South End, at the time the second-largest Syrian-Lebanese-American community in the United States.
 Gibran entered the Josiah Quincy School on September 30, 1895.
 School officials placed him in a special class for immigrants to learn English.
 His name was registered using the anglicized spelling 'Kahlil Gibran'.
 His mother began working as a seamstress peddler, selling lace and linens that she carried from door-to-door.
 His half-brother Boutros opened a shop.
 Gibran also enrolled in an art school at Denison House, a nearby settlement house.
 Through his teachers there, he was introduced to the avant-garde Boston artist, photographer and publisher F. Holland Day, who encouraged and supported Gibran in his creative endeavors.
 In March 1898, Gibran met Josephine Preston Peabody, eight years his senior, at an exhibition of Day's photographs "in which Gibran's face was a major subject."
 Gibran would develop a romantic attachment to her.
 The same year, a publisher used some of Gibran's drawings for book covers.

 Kamila and Boutros wanted Gibran to absorb more of his own heritage rather than just the Western aesthetic culture he was attracted to.
 Thus, at the age of 15, Gibran returned to his homeland to study Arabic literature for three years at the Collège de la Sagesse, a Maronite-run institute in Beirut, also learning French.
-In his final year at the school, Gibran created a student magazine with other students, including Youssef Howayek (who would remain a lifelong friend of his), and he was made the "college poet."
+In his final year at the school, Gibran created a student magazine with other students, including Youssef Howayek (who would remain a lifelong friend of his), and he was made the "college poet".
 Gibran graduated from the school at eighteen with high honors, then went to Paris to learn painting, visiting Greece, Italy, and Spain on his way there from Beirut.
+In Paris, Gibran socialized within the Parisian intellectual establishment, he was acquainted with Auguste Rodin and recognized as accomplished artist.

 On April 2, 1902, Sultana died at the age of 14, from what is believed to have been tuberculosis.
 Upon learning about it, Gibran returned to Boston, arriving two weeks after Sultana's death.
 The following year, on March 12, Boutros died of the same disease, with his mother passing from cancer on June 28.
 Two days later, Peabody "left him without explanation."
 Marianna supported Gibran and herself by working at a dressmaker's shop.